What is the correct container to use? |

 - Put a paper egg carton or paper beverage take-out tray in the bottom of your green bin to absorb liquids and prevent your liner bag from sticking to the bin.

-- Use a backyard composter for your food waste that can be high in liquids such as fruits and vegetables, tea bags and coffee grounds.
+- Use a backyard composter for food waste that has a high liquid content like fruits and vegetables, tea bags and coffee grounds.

 |

 - Set out your green bin every week by 7 a.m. on your collection day, even if it is not full.
-This will help prevent odours and the contents sticking to the bin.
 Please note: On your collection day, different trucks pick up different materials starting at 7 a.m. (they work into the evening).
 The time that your items are collected will vary week to week depending on various factors, such as routing changes, road construction, and weather conditions.

 - Collection crews sticker and leave behind green bins containing unacceptable items.

-- There is no limit on the number of green bins you can set out each week.
+- There is no limit on the number of green bins you can put out each week.

 - Close all liner bags to protect collection crews.
 If you use certified compostable liner bags, place the logo so it is visible.
 This helps collection crews know that it is the correct type of bag.
 Green bins with regular plastic bags and other unacceptable items will not be collected.

-- Bag pet waste and cold wood ashes in a liner bag before you place it in the green bin.
+- Bag cold wood ashes in a liner bag before you place it in the green bin.
 This helps protect collection crews and keeps your bin cleaner.

-- Peel the liner loose from the edge of the bin when you set the bin to the curb.
-This way, the liner will drop out at collection.
-Liner bags that are frozen, stuck, or still stretched around the rim of your green bin cannot be collected.
+- Peel the liner loose from the edge of the bin when you set the bin to the curb to help ensure the liner drops out at collection.
+Liner bags that are frozen, stuck or still stretched around the rim of your green bin cannot be collected.

-- The only item made out of compostable plastic that is allowed in green bins is certified compostable liner bags.
-No other "compostable" plastic products (such as cutlery, cups, coffee pods, etc.) are allowed.
-See information below.
+- The only compostable product that is allowed in green bins are certified compostable liner bags.
+No other compostable products (such as cutlery, cups, coffee pods, etc.) are allowed.

 - Maximum weight for each green bin is 23 kilograms (50 pounds).